+This course is offered as a Deep Dive.
 Spanish 9-11 offers a balanced approach to meaningful second language learning.
 While continuing to examine topics that are relevant to everyday life, students will be engaged in both oral and written activities that will enhance their fluency.
 Students will also delve into aspects of Spanish culture from around the world.
 Students will broaden their language skills and understanding of Spanish culture through various forms of media.
 Spanish 11 often meets university entrance language requirements.
-This course is offered at the Grade 10-12 level.
-Topics and skills deepen in complexity as students move their way towards senior classes.